rmattila/arXamination/README.md

 This command-line tool will fetch and analyze the specified arXiv article.

 ## What LLM is used?
 Do I need an API key?

-This tool utilizes [GPT4All](https://gpt4all.io/index.html), which allows you to run LLMs locally, eliminating the need for costly API calls.
-You can specify a specific model in the `config.json`-file.

-The modular design makes it easy to extend the functionality to use other LLMs (e.g., OpenAI via API).
-By inheriting the `BaseLLM`-class and implementing the `get_LLM_response`-function, you can seamlessly integrate additional LLMs into the system to meet your specific needs.
+This tool defaults to using [GPT4All](https://gpt4all.io/index.html), which allows for the local execution of LLMs (no GPU required), thereby avoiding API costs.
+The `config.toml` file is used to adjust model settings.

+Additionally, the tool supports OpenAI's API for models such as GPT-3.5 and 4, with the implementation already included.
+The architecture is designed for easy extension to other LLM services.
+To integrate a new service, simply extend the `BaseLLM` class and implement the `get_LLM_response` method.

+For using OpenAI's models through their API, specify your preferences in the `config.toml` file.
+To prevent the API key from being accidentally exposed in your configuration file, it is recommended to set it via the `OPENAI_API_KEY` environment variable.

 ## Ideas for future improvements